AndrLoko/andrloko/README.md

 <p align="center">

-- 🔵 Active participant in educational and professional initiatives!
+– 🔵 Participating in educational and professional initiatives.

-- ⚫️ Developing skills in web development and innovative projects.
+– ⚫️ Developing skills in web development and project work.

-- 🔵 Leader in web development and technology education, always ready for new challenges!
+– 🔵 Interested in technology and learning in the field of web development.

-- ⚫️ Passionate about fostering creativity and collaboration in tech endeavors.
+– ⚫️ Valuing creativity and collaboration in IT projects.

 ---